A Dangerous Man: Lawrence After Arabia: Synopsis

 The film starts with a quotation from Lawrence's 1926 book Seven Pillars of Wisdom which is used to provide the title of the film:

-"All men dream: but not equally.
-Those who dream in the dark recesses of the night awake in the day to find all was vanity.
-But the dreamers of the day are dangerous men, for they may act their dreams with open eyes, and make it possible."

-T.E.
-Lawrence is received before representatives of the British delegation, and urges them to back the claims of the Hashemites, who fought in the Arab Revolt and thus directly benefited British interests in the region.
-But when Faisal arrives at the post-war Paris Peace Conference, 1919 to claim Syria for Arab rule, after the break-up of the Ottoman Empire, he is delayed by French diplomats, uncertain of his intentions.
+T. E. Lawrence is received before representatives of the British delegation, and urges them to back the claims of the Hashemites, who fought in the Arab Revolt and thus directly benefited British interests in the region but when Faisal arrives at the post-war Paris Peace Conference, 1919 to claim Syria for Arab rule, after the break-up of the Ottoman Empire, he is delayed by French diplomats, uncertain of his intentions.
 Lawrence joins Faisal's negotiating staff despite attempts by the French and British to exclude the Arabs altogether (The only country portrayed sympathetically is the United States, with Woodrow Wilson’s dictum to let populations decide for themselves, in terms of self-government for colonial and territorial areas).

 Lawrence defends Faisal’s claim to Syria by citing previous British undertakings to Faisal’s father in a "secret letter", as well as their joint triumphant march into Damascus against the Turks.
 Faisal's main demand at the conference is for Syria to be governed by Arabs.
 France has a stake there, however, and has made previous colonial agreements with Great Britain which complicate matters.

 Rebuffed in their initial attempts, Lawrence and Faisal tap into their celebrity status and return to the conference wearing traditional Arab robes thus becoming the talk of Paris.
-His sincere efforts on behalf of his Arab friends gain him allies, including Gertrude Bell and Winston Churchill.
-But Lawrence's newly-gained popularity after the recent Great War poses a further complication, as popular films promote him, a white European, as the "Uncrowned King of Arabia".
-The wartime friendship between him and Faisal is thereby strained, most notably when the two are granted an audience with Wilson, who is more interested in hearing of Lawrence's adventures than listening to Faisal's demands.
+His sincere efforts on behalf of his Arab friends gain him allies, including Gertrude Bell and Winston Churchill but Lawrence's newly-gained popularity after the recent Great War poses a further complication, as popular films promote him, a white European, as the "Uncrowned King of Arabia".
+The wartime friendship between him and Faisal is thereby strained, most notably when the two are granted an audience with President Wilson, who is more interested in hearing of Lawrence's adventures than listening to Faisal's demands.
 As negotiations reach a peak, Lawrence is called away to his dying father’s bedside.
 He arrives too late to see his father again alive and must leave too soon to see him buried.
 Meanwhile, without Lawrence by his side to handle negotiations, Faisal is forced to accept a French military presence in Syria.
 Lawrence angrily confronts French Prime Minister Georges Clemenceau, who defends French territorial claims to Syria that date back to the Crusades.
 Lawrence reminds Clemenceau who it was that actually won The Crusades.